michaelc0n/kubernetes-the-hard-way/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way On Raspberry Pi Cluster

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Container Engine](https://cloud.google.com/container-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).